next-exp/sw-docs/docs/source/dorothea.rst

 *From ancient Greek, Δωροθέα: gift of God.*

-The purpose of *Dorothea* is to process the **PMaps** (outcome of *Irene*) and reconstruct point-like events.
-Therefore, all the information included in the S2 peaks is collapsed into a single x, y, and z deposition with a given E (the area under the S2 peak).
+The purpose of *Dorothea* is to process the **PMaps** (output of *Irene*) and reconstruct point-like events.
+Therefore, all the information included in the S2 peaks is collapsed into a single x, y, z point with summarized S1 and S2 properties.
 Additionally, some parameters regarding the S1 and S2 peaks are provided as a tool for further selections.
-Last, it is worth noting that for events where more than S1 or S2 (or both) are present in the event, a point is reconstructed for each possible combination.
+Last, it is worth noting that for events where more than one S1 or S2 (or both) are present in the event, a point is reconstructed for each possible combination.